cabforum/servercert/docs/BR.md

 **Root Certificate**: The self-signed Certificate issued by the Root CA to identify itself and to facilitate verification of Certificates issued to its Subordinate CAs.

-**Short-lived Subscriber Certificate**: For Certificates issued on or after 15 March 2024 and prior to 15 March 2026, a Subscriber Certificate with a Validity Period less than or equal to 10 days (864,000 seconds).
-For Certificates issued on or after 15 March 2026, a Subscriber Certificate with a Validity Period less than or equal to 7 days (604,800 seconds).
+**Short-lived Subscriber Certificate**: For Certificates issued on or after 2024-03-15 and prior to 2026-03-15, a Subscriber Certificate with a Validity Period less than or equal to 10 days (864,000 seconds).
+For Certificates issued on or after 2026-03-15, a Subscriber Certificate with a Validity Period less than or equal to 7 days (604,800 seconds).

 **Sovereign State**: A state or country that administers its own government, and is not dependent upon, or subject to, another power.